iPollo/PawnAlgorithms/README.md

 # PawnAlgorithms
-A set of algorithms that can be implemented in Pawn
+Collection of algorithms implemented in Pawn